For students

 Sing it, then play it

-Sing a section before playing it.
-This shows you where you do not yet know what something sounds like before your hands have to deal with it.
+Sing a section before you play it.
+This helps you understand where you do not yet know what something sounds like — rhythmically or with the pitches — before your hands have to deal with it.

 #47